codeyourinfra/maven/README.md

 ## Dependencies

-The role is dependent of [Codeyourinfra's Oracle Java 8 Ansible role version 1.0](https://github.com/codeyourinfra/oracle_java8/tree/v1.0), once we need Java to run Maven.
+The role is dependent of [Codeyourinfra's Java 8 Ansible role](https://github.com/codeyourinfra/oracle_java8/tree/v1.0), once we need Java to run Maven.
 Java is so installed before the Maven installation.

 ## Build process

-The build process is performed in [Travis CI](https://travis-ci.org/codeyourinfra/maven).
-During the build, the role is tested by using [Molecule](https://molecule.readthedocs.io).
+The build process is performed by [Travis CI](https://travis-ci.org/codeyourinfra/maven).
+During the build, [Molecule](https://molecule.readthedocs.io) is used to test the role.

 ## Test yourself